noec764/erpnext/docs/dooks/customize-dooks/articles/set-language.md

 <!-- add-breadcrumbs -->
 #Change the Language

-Dooks is an multi-lingual application.
+Dokie is an multi-lingual application.
 It allows each user to select preferred lannguage.
 Following is how User can customize language in one's account.

 ### 1. Setting Language in User's Account

-Following are the steps to set language in your Dooks account.
+Following are the steps to set language in your Dokie account.

 #### 1.1 Go to My Setting